PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 If you want you can also add more properties to `user`, such as `user.username` if you want to be able to display the signed in user's username.

 But what if you want to be able to figure out if the user is signed in or out in another Vue component?
-One way is to pass the `user` object as a props to those components: in `/src/App.vue`, use `<router-view :user="user"/>` instead of only `<router-view/>`.
+One way is to pass the `user` object as a props to those components, i.e. use use `<RouterView :user="user"/>` instead of only `<RouterView>` in `/src/App.vue`.

 ::: warning Note
 You might wonder why `/src/App.vue` uses: